alainQtec/Rust-SandBox/scripts/Readme.md

 [RustInstallHelper]::InstallCargoDependencies("my_crate")
 ```

-### 3. Installing Rust Proxies
+### Installing Rust Proxies

-If you require Rust proxies for your offline development, the `RustInstallHelper` class can help you install and configure them effortlessly.
+If you require Rust proxies for your offline development, the `RustInstallHelper` module can help you install and configure them effortlessly.

 ```powershell
 [RustInstallHelper]::InstallRustProxies()
 ```

-### 4. Simplified Project Building
+### Simplified Project Building

-The class also simplifies building Rust projects, ensuring that your projects are compiled correctly and efficiently.
+The module also simplifies building Rust projects, ensuring that your projects are compiled correctly and efficiently.

 ```powershell
 [RustInstallHelper]::BuildRustProject("my_project")